jiaming2li/Character_Collectibles/CONTRIBUTING.md

 - [ ] No merge conflicts
 - [ ] Screenshots included (for UI changes)

-Thank you for contributing to IP Plush Hub! 🧸✨
+Thank you for contributing to Character Collectibles! 🧸✨